JGB (company)

 JGB S.A. is a Colombian company that manufactures pharmaceutical products, multivitamin supplements, oral hygiene products and home care products, founded in 1875.
 It is one of the oldest companies in Colombia.

 History

 In 1875, the doctor Enrique Garcés Velasco founded the Garcés drugstore, which he ran with his wife Joaquina Borrero de Garcés.
 In 1899, Dr. Jorge Enrique Garcés died and his son Jorge Garcés Borrero, together with his mother, took over the management of the pharmacy.
-In 1925, the company formally changed its name to Laboratorios JGB (initials of its name), specialising in the production of pharmaceutical products, especially one of its most marketed products, granulated glue "Tarrito Rojo".
+In 1925, the company formally changed its name to Laboratorios JGB (initials of its name), specialising in the production of pharmaceutical products, especially one of its most marketed products, granulated kola "Tarrito Rojo".

 The main plant is in the city of Cali and has two more in Cartagena and Cajicá.
 Until 2014, it had 1,000 employees.
 The company exports its products to several distributors located in the Región Andina and the Estados Unidos and maintains operations in Ecuador and Venezuela.